gvwilson/sensibleadventures/shapers/shapers.md

 they have succeeded.

 > **Example:**
-> Madica is trying to take apart the clockwork timer on a small bomb.
+> Gertrude is trying to take apart the clockwork timer on a small bomb.
 > The challenge's difficulty is -1, and her Dexterity is -2.
 > She rolls 3 dice and gets 5, 4, and 2, for a total of 11;
 > after subtracting 1 for the difficulty and 2 for her poor Dexterity,